rokitalab/tumor-evolution/analyses/tmb-vaf-longitudinal-plots/README.md

 `01-preprocess-data.Rmd` is a script written to process and generate the data to create corplots.
 (1) Calculate VAFs per each Kids_First_Biospecimen_ID, (2) Select paired longitudinal samples for the autopsy samples, and (3)  Add information of number of timepoints per each patient case.
 This script generates `maf_autopsy.tsv` file to be used in the next step and is placed in `../../scratch`.

+`function-create-timepoint.R` is a script written for the function to create timepoints column to be used for generating plots.

 ## Folder structure